Vanilla-OS/handbook/_posts/2023-01-24-install-openrgb.md

 sudo abroot exec apt install libfuse2
 ```

-- After the installation is complete reboot the system.
+- After the successful installation, reboot your system.
 You can do this by typing `reboot`.

 ### Installing OpenRGB